erikyao/erikyao.github.io/_posts/2016-04-04-advanced-algorithms.md

 ## Linear Programming @ [Erickson §26](http://jeffe.cs.illinois.edu/teaching/algorithms/notes/26-lp.pdf)

-A linear programming problem asks for a vector $x = (x_1,\dots,x_d) \in \mathbb{R}^d$ that maximizes (or equivalently, minimizes) a given linear function, among all vectors $ x $ that satisfy a given set of linear inequalities.
+A linear programming problem asks for a vector $x = (x_1,\dots,x_d) \in \mathbb{R}^d$ that maximizes (or equivalently, minimizes) a given linear function, among all vectors $X$ that satisfy a given set of linear inequalities.
 The general form of a linear programming problem is the following:

 $$
 \begin{align}